stockphrase/no-silo/content/resources/hive/index.md

 ## Cite your work

 Although I don't imagine honeybees do this, I ask you to cite your individual contributions to the Hive.
-You may do this by creating a tag based on your initials.
-For example, I will be [@ACT]() in these exchanges.
+You may do this by using a new feature in Google Docs called [smart chips](https://support.google.com/docs/answer/10710316?hl=en).
+You can cite your contribution by typing the '[@]()' symbol and the begin typing your Dartmouth email address until it appears in the dropdown list.
+Select your address and then your name will appear in the document to identify you as the contributor.
+The result will resemble the following: `Alan Taylor`.

 As you contribute ideas, questions, observations, or flag key portions of the text's argument, don't forget to credit yourself for your work.
 This will help us later, in case we'd like to thank you, discuss your idea, or cite you in our own writing.
 And a large part of your participation will be figured from your engagement within the Hive.

 ## Example page